Vertical sleeve gastrectomyGastrectomy - sleeve; Gastrectomy - greater curvature; Gastrectomy - parietal; Gastric reduction; Vertical gastroplasty

 After the Procedure

 You can probably go home 2 days after your surgery.
-You should be able to drink clear liquids on the day after surgery, and then a puréed diet by the time you go home.
+You should be able to drink clear liquids on the day after surgery, and then go on a pureed diet by the time you go home.

-When you go home, you will probably be given pain pills or liquids and a medication called proton pump inhibitors.
+When you go home, you will probably be given pain pills or liquids and a drug called a proton pump inhibitor.

-The final weight loss may not be as large as with gastric bypass.And this may be enough for many patients.
-Talk with your doctor about which procedure is best for you.
+The final weight loss may not be as large as with gastric bypass .
+This may be enough for many people.
+Talk with your surgeon about which procedure is best for you.

 The weight will usually come off more slowly than with gastric bypass.
 You should keep losing weight for up to 2 to 3 years.